Lotus Evora: LM GTE

-During the 2011 Geneva Motor Show, Lotus announced the Evora Enduro GT concept, as a follow up to the Type 124 and GT4 race cars.
-Lotus is aiming for this car to enter into the LM GTE category by mid-2011, with a 444 hp Toyota-supplied V8.
+During the 2011 Geneva Motor Show, Lotus announced the Evora Enduro GT concept, as a follow-up to the Type 124 and GT4 race cars.
+Lotus was aiming for this car to enter into the LM GTE category by mid-2011, with a 444 hp Toyota-supplied V8.

 Lotus entered two Evoras at the 2011 24 Hours of Le Mans, which were run by the Jetalliance Racing team.
 Despite overheating issues during practice and qualifying, car No. 65 finished 22nd overall, completing 295 laps, whilst car No. 64 retired after 126 laps.
 The cars ran highly tuned, naturally aspirated variants of its factory V6 engine, instead of the aforementioned V8.

 In 2012, Jetalliance Racing failed to negotiate a deal to run the cars in Europe; instead, Alex Job Racing chose to run a LM GTE in the American Le Mans Series.
 Alex Job Racing did not get a good outcome from this however, and the car was later replaced by a Ferrari 458 Italia GT2 as the main race car for the team.